 The name of this restaurant–owned by an Oporto local–translates into the nickname of Maria, a very Portuguese name.
 Its food is as traditional as its designation and you can bet you will experience real Portuguese food in this one.
 From their acclaimed Francesinha–an Oporto delicacy made of bread, meats and cheese topped with a special sauce–to the Friday daily special of codfish cakes, Mariazinha has it all.
 However, there is one dish which never ceases to amaze: instead of some everyday vegetable soup, this restaurant’s cook crafts the most beautiful vegetable crème.
 Besides nourishing your belly, it also takes care of your heart, bringing you a step closer to home with each spoonful.

-It stands for Associação dos Aposentados, Reformados e Pensionistas de Macau, an association created 16 years ago to represent the retired locals.
+It stands for Associação dos Aposentados, Reformados e Pensionistas de Macau (APOMAC), an association created 16 years ago to represent the retired locals.
 Besides medical and recreational services, APOMAC also features a canteen, where everybody can go.
 There are discounts for members, but normal prices are pretty friendly.
 Try their steak, called “Bife à APOMAC”.
 This piece of gorgeous and tender meat is served with a secret recipe sauce and potatoes.
-It really is a peculiar place to eat, since there is a perfect mix of cultures.
 APOMAC is generally a Macanese association.
-Therefore, one can have lunch while listening to conversations in both Portuguese and Cantonese.
-If lucky, even some Patuá.
+Therefore, one can have lunch while listening to conversations in both Portuguese, Cantonese and if you’re lucky, maybe even some Patuá.
 The fish fillet and the feijoada are also worth a try.